 Online Counselling

 The fact that you are reading this information from the Atlas Counselling website suggest that you are already ‘online’ – that is, you know something about the Internet.
 To state the obvious, ‘Online Counselling’ is providing counselling services over the internet using an internet enabled computer or device.
 This is sometimes referred to as e-Counselling.
 Depending on what kind of online counselling you choose, there may be additional requirements.
-There are two (2) ways through which Atlas Counselling performs ‘Online Counselling’.
-You can choose either live-chat counselling, or video counselling, or indeed a combination that might better suit you and your situation.
+Atlas Counselling provides online counselling Australia wide using the Zoom video conferencing platform.

 A key benefit to online counselling is that it makes counselling services accessible to those that are restricted by time, proximity, or mobility.
 It also means that clients have the flexibility to work around other obligations such as family, work and social commitments without having to also factor in additional travelling time.
 Further to this, online counselling may prove to be more cost effective as there may be no need to arrange childcare or take time off work in order to make it to an appointment, as well as saving on travelling expenses.